Protest against oil production in the Amazon Sacred Headwaters, Ecuador. Credit: Alejandra Yépez Jácome, Amazon Watch

 OMV Spying on Climate Activists

-OMV is paying private investigation firms to spy on climate activists and major environmental NGOs in New Zealand and Austria.
-Every day, the oil giant receives information about their protest plans against the oil industry.
+OMV has paid private investigation firms to spy on climate activists and major environmental NGOs in New Zealand and Austria.
+The oil giant received daily information about their protest plans against the oil industry.

 Read more